Miura Labortory

 Staff(s) Professor.
 Kenji MIURA

 Assistant Professor.
-Shohei NOSAKI
+Abdelaziz Ramadan

 Field of research Plant Molecular and Cellular Biology